 Don’t worry.
 I have come like James Bond to rescue you😁

-There are four pillars to bond.
-I learnt them after struggling with not making friends for many years.
+There are four pillars to create bonds.
+I learned them after struggling with not making friends for many years.

-Before showing you the pillars, you must understand that the primary key to friendship is showing genuine interest in people.
+Before showing you the pillars, I will like you to understand that the primary key to friendship is showing genuine interest in people.

-Yes, some people are hard and snubby but there are very very few people who won’t be drawn to you if you show genuine interest in them.
+Yes, some people are hard and snobby but there are extremely few people who won’t be drawn to you if you show genuine interest in them.

-If your care is overdose and doesn’t flow naturally, you’ll look like someone who has ulterior motives and they’ll become protective against you.
+If your care is “excess” and doesn’t flow naturally, you’ll look like someone who has ulterior motives and they’ll become protective against you.

 Just give them CONSISTENT mild care from time to time.
-They will soon cast😁
+They will soon give in.

 Now, after that is settled and you have started talking, here’s how to turn dry conservations into a strong mutual bond.

 Bond comes by talking.
 If there’s nothing to talk about, forget about bonding.
 One way to always have what to talk about is by engaging in activities of common interests.